SIETCH

 Replace the irreplaceable

-Sietch observes how a compiled executable behaves and reconstructs its source from that behavior alone — no disassembly, no decompilation.
+Sietch observes how software behaves and reconstructs its source from that behavior alone — no disassembly, no decompilation.
 Recovering what was lost, replacing what once seemed permanent.

 00007f 45 4c 46 02 01 01 00.ELF....